Elizabeth Taylor: 1941–1949: Early roles and teenage stardom

 Taylor began her contract in April 1941 and was cast in a small role in There's One Born Every Minute (1942).
 She did not receive other roles, and her contract was terminated after a year.
 Universal's casting director explained her dislike of Taylor, stating that "the kid has nothing ... her eyes are too old, she doesn't have the face of a child".
 Biographer Alexander Walker agrees that Taylor looked different from the child stars of the era, such as Shirley Temple and Judy Garland.
 Taylor later said that, "apparently, I used to frighten grown ups, because I was totally direct".
 Taylor received another opportunity in late 1942, when her father's acquaintance, MGM producer Samuel Marx, arranged for her to audition for a minor role in Lassie Come Home (1943), which required a child actress with an English accent.
 After a trial contract of three months, she was given a standard seven-year contract in January 1943.
 Following Lassie, she appeared in minor uncredited roles in two other films set in England – Jane Eyre (1943) playing Helen Burns, and The White Cliffs of Dover (1944).

 Taylor was cast in her first starring role at the age of 12, when she was chosen to play a girl who wants to compete as a jockey in the exclusively male Grand National in National Velvet.
 She later called it "the most exciting film" of her career.
 Since 1937, MGM had been looking for a suitable actress with a British accent and the ability to ride horses.
-They decided on Taylor at the recommendation of White Cliffs director Clarence Brown, who knew she had the necessary skills.
+Gene Tierney (12 years older than Taylor) was the first option, but finally they decided on Taylor at the recommendation of White Cliffs director Clarence Brown, who knew she had the necessary skills.
 At that time Taylor was deemed too short for the role, so filming was delayed several months in order for her to grow an inch or two.
 In the interim Taylor spent her time practicing her horseback riding.
-In MGM's effort developing Taylor into a film star, they required her to wear braces to straighten her teeth, and had two of her baby teeth pulled out.
-The studio also wanted to dye her hair, change the shape of her eyebrows, and proposed that she use the screen name "Virginia", but Taylor and her parents refused.
+In MGM's effort developing Taylor into a film star, they required her to wear braces to straighten her teeth and have two of her baby teeth pulled out.
+The studio also wanted to dye her hair and change the shape of her eyebrows, even proposing that she use the screen name "Virginia", but Taylor and her parents refused.

-National Velvet became a box-office success upon its release on Christmas 1944.
+National Velvet became a box-office success upon its release on Christmas 1944, earning two Academy Award nominations.
 Bosley Crowther of The New York Times stated that "her whole manner in this picture is one of refreshing grace", while James Agee of The Nation wrote that she "is rapturously beautiful...
 I hardly know or care whether she can act or not."